This, the most listened-to radio talk show in America.

 But hey, I have a question and another one if you'll permit me.

-We don't I just we just haphazardly add to it.
+We just haphazardly add to it.

-Well, I tell you what I'm gonna do.
+Well, I'll tell you what I'm going to do.

 It's a good thing.

-It's a you've suggested a good thing.
+You've suggested a good thing.

-Somebody sent me a note saying, Are we working Monday?
+Somebody sent me a note saying, are we working Monday?

-Which never used to happen.
+Because there'd be a vacation day, which never used to happen.

 So that staffer will be assigned the task of compiling the list of tunes in our bumper rotation.